Skip to main content

 Elemental Toolkit integrates five predefined stages into the OS boot process.

 1. rootfs: this stage runs on early boot inside the init ram disk, just after mounting the root device (typically at /sysroot).
-This stage can be used to define first-boot steps like expanding or creating persistent partitions.
+This stage can be used to define first-boot steps like creating new partitions.
 Ephemeral and persistent paths are typically defined at this stage.
 Executed as part of the initrd-root-fs.target.

 2. initramfs: this stage runs inside the init ram disk too, but on a later stage just before switching root.
 This stage runs in a chrooted environment to the actual root device.
 This stage is handy to set some system parameters that might be relevant to systemd after switching root.
 For instance, additional systemd unit files could be added here before the systemd from the actual root is executed.
 Executed as part of the initrd.target.